databricks/zerobus-sdk-go/README.md

 #### `IngestRecord(payload interface{}) (*RecordAck, error)`

-Ingests a record into the stream asynchronously (non-blocking).
+Ingests a record into the stream. **Blocks until the record is queued** (handles backpressure), then returns an acknowledgment handle for awaiting server confirmation.

 Accepts either:
 - `string` for JSON-encoded records
 - `[]byte` for Protocol Buffer-encoded records